Proximity effect (electromagnetism): Effects

 Inductor used at high frequencies in radio transmitters, showing construction to reduce resistance due to proximity effect.
-The coil is limited to a single layer, and the turns are spaced apart.
+The coil is limited to a single layer, and the turns are spaced about two wire-diameters apart.

 The additional resistance increases power losses which, in power circuits, can generate undesirable heating.
 Proximity and skin effect significantly complicate the design of efficient transformers and inductors operating at high frequencies, used for example in switched-mode power supplies.

 In radio frequency tuned circuits used in radio equipment, proximity and skin effect losses in the inductor reduce the Q factor, broadening the bandwidth.
 To minimize this, special construction is used in radio frequency inductors.
 The winding is usually limited to a single layer, and often the turns are spaced apart to separate the conductors.
 In multilayer coils, the successive layers are wound in a crisscross pattern to avoid having wires lying parallel to one another; these are sometimes referred to as "basket-weave" or "honeycomb" coils.
 Since the current flows on the surface of the conductor, high frequency coils are sometimes silver-plated, or made of litz wire.